Learn how to shrink a shirt, pants or other pieces for a fashionable look

 If you would like to know how to shrink a shirt, you may be surprised to find that there are multiple techniques for achieving the same task.
 That’s because different fabrics shrink under different conditions – sometimes with disastrous results.

 For example, while a cotton t-shirt may shrink moderately in the washing machine, a wool sweater may become too small to wear or turn into a solid piece of felted fabric!
+Learn more about washing sweaters at home.
 Before you shrink your clothes, make sure that you’re using the proper technique to ensure the results you want.

 3) Turn up the heat